Skip to content

 Five Times Faster: Ways to Accelerate the Transition to Net-Zero — a new podcast episode from GARP (the Global Association of Risk Professionals), interviews Simon Sharpe, Director of Economics, UNFCCC Climate Champions.

 They explore how climate science needs to be more actionable for policymakers, and economists need to consider a wider range of solutions than just carbon pricing.
 The episode also suggests that the current model of climate diplomacy is slowing down progress.
-Some nice outside the box thinking.

 From the podcast page… “Simon has published influential reports and created ground-breaking international projects in climate change risk assessment, economics, and diplomacy.
 His recent book, “Five Times Faster,” draws from Simon’s ten years’ experience at the forefront of climate change policy and diplomacy.”